YuhangSong/Arena-Baselines/README.md

 source activate Arena-Baselines
 ```

-Test your installation of environment with Pong
+Test your installation of rllib learning environment with Pong (rllib breaks sometimes, so a test is needed before you go further)
 ```
 python train.py -f ./arena-experiments/test-installation-pong.yaml
 ```